yii-tools/app/docs/guide/config.md

 ## Yii config

-Specifies the way to assemble the configuration for the [PHP-DI](https://php-di.org/) container for the application.
+Specifies the way to assemble the configuration for the [Yii Dependency Injection](https://github.com/yiisoft/di) container for the application.

 For default application template, the configuration is located in the `config/` directory.
 The Yii packages are configured under the following standard: